Who can travel to Japan in 2021?

 Japan’s Prime Minister Yoshihide Suga declared shortly after his election in August 2020, that it was "necessary to resume international travels to revive the [Japanese] economy."
 In mid-October 2020, the 60 million travelers by 2030 goal remained.

 🏡 Permanent residents (expatriates) or not

-Coming back to Japan or going to live in Japan is possible under precise and strict conditions.
+Coming back to Japan or going to live in Japan is possible under conditions since September 2020.

-Foreign expatriates in Japan were "stuck" in or outside the country between late March and the end of August: if they left, the probability was high that they cannot return, notwithstanding their situation in Japan.
-About ~90.000 foreign residents (on a total of 2,6 million) were affected by the impossibility to return to Japan.
+Foreign expatriates in Japan were "stuck" in or outside the country between late March and the end of August: if they left, the probability was high that they could not return, notwithstanding their situation in Japan.
+About ~90,000 foreign residents (on a total of 2,6 million) were affected by the impossibility to return to Japan.

 Since September 1, expatriates who left Japan are finally authorized to come back, regardless of their departure date, under the following conditions:

-- Proof in English of a negative PCR test made 48h before arrival;
+- Proof in English of a negative PCR test made less than 72h before leaving their country,

 - Immigration permission delivered by their countries’ Embassy; and,

 - A fourteen-day self-isolation after landing and not using public transportation during this period.